ni/gitclient-configuration-teststand/README.md

 ## FileLauncher
 FileLauncher is a .NET 8 application designed to launch external tools for comparing and merging files.
+It supports custom file extension to application mappings and handles locked files by creating temporary copies.

 ### Features
 - Compare and merge files using external tools.